Do you have back-to-school blues (despite being out of school years ago)? You're not alone...

 Watch what you eat

 Getting more Omega-3 fatty acids and folic acids into your diet is a natural way that can help to ease symptoms of depression, according to Ian Cook, MD, psychiatrist and director of the Depression Research and Clinic Program at UCLA.
 Research shows those of us prone to low moods should keep oily fish in our diets the whole year-round.
 The high levels of omega-3 fatty acids (one of the "good" fats) in fish are said to be particularly good for mood-boosting.
-Mackerel, sardines and salmon (popular at this festive time of year, too) are good sources of fatty acid, and getting it is especially important because the human body can't produce omega-3s on its own.
+Mackerel, sardines and salmon are good sources of fatty acid, and getting it is especially important because the human body can't produce omega-3s on its own.

 Change things up

-September is actually one of the best times of the year for making positive, invigorating changes.
-There's a new season, crisp autumn leaves, woolly jumpers, flavoured coffee, The Great British Bake Off and naturally, the Christmas countdown.
-Maybe you'll plan a mini-break, look for a new job, join a book club or start a new hobby.
-Summer may be done and dusted but there is much to look forward to.
+September is actually one of the best times of the year for making positive, invigorating changes, even with Covid.
+Maybe we'll start smaller this year, but there's a new season, crisp autumn leaves, woolly jumpers, flavoured coffee.
+Maybe you'll join a book club or start a new hobby.
+Summer may be done and dusted but there are little joys to look forward to.

 Main photograph: Pexels